aroemers/crustimoney/README.md

   custom-combinator [:my.app/my-combinator ...]}
 ```

-The function `data-grammar/create-parser` is used to create a parser out of such a definition.
+The function `create-parser` in the `crustimoney.data-grammar` is used to create a parser out of such a definition.

 The data-based definition shares many properties with the string-based one.
 It works the same way in supporting both recursive and non-recursive parsers, it also has auto-naming (the `=` postfix), and can be used as part of a bigger grammar.